 - Prevention is crucial.
 If thinning a plantation within several miles of a confirmed HRD location, consider either (1) thinning when temperatures are forecast not to exceed freezing or (2) applying an appropriate fungicide to freshly cut stumps.
 Spores of Heterobasidion can travel many miles, and the closer to known HRD locations, the greater the risk of infection.

 - Cellu-treat® is the only fungicide in Minnesota currently registered to be used to prevent HRD.
 One source for ordering this fungicide is the manufacturer's website.
 Landowners can apply this fungicide on their own land without a license.

 - Logging equipment arriving at a plantation should be free of soil and woody debris.
-Equipment should be free of logging debris prior to leaving a site.
+Equipment should be free of logging debris before leaving a site.

-- Keep up-to-date on locations of HRD at this website.
+- Keep up-to-date on the locations of HRD at this website.

 Surveys for HRD by the Minnesota DNR and the University of Minnesota are ongoing.
 If you think HRD is on your property, please consult this identification guide.
 Report any suspect HRD locations to your local DNR Forestry Office.